newbiettn/newbiettn.github.io/about.md

 In Fall 2013, I was fortunately granted a scholarship that allows me to pursue Master degree in any Belgian university.
 I chose to study Master of Computer Science at Vrije Universiteit Brussel, a public university located in Brussels (Belgium).
 I have learnt so much knowledge during two years at the school.
 Even some of things I would never apply, I can see they have changed me forever in the way I observe and evaluate problems in the field.

-In Fall 2015, I was granted **[NICTA scholarship](http://www.nicta.com)** to pursue Ph.D at Swinburne University of Technology (Melbourne, Australia).
+In Fall 2015, I was granted both **[NICTA scholarship](http://www.nicta.com)** and **Swinburne Scholarship** to pursue Ph.D at Swinburne University of Technology (Melbourne, Australia).
 I now become part of Swinburne Software Innovation Lab in a new project where I will research a data mining model using extensive sets of clinical data, and build on top such model a Domain Specific Visual Language to support medial practitioners.

 **Update 08/2016**: NICTA has been merged to **[CSIRO](http://www.csiro.au/)** under a new brand name **[Data61](http://www.data61.csiro.au/)**.
 I am proud of being a part of CSIRO.